2027 LaCroix Ranger District IRSCs

 Quick Summary

-The U.S. Forest Service is conducting market research through this Sources Sought / Request for Information (RFI) to identify timber operators and fuels contractors capable of performing hazardous fuels reduction treatments via timber harvest.
-This effort targets difficult-to-access locations within the Wildland Urban Interface (WUI) on the LaCroix Ranger District of the Superior National Forest, Minnesota.
-Responses are due June 1, 2026.
+The U.S. Forest Service is conducting a Sources Sought / Request for Information (RFI) to identify qualified timber operators and fuels contractors for hazardous fuels reduction treatments through timber harvest on the LaCroix Ranger District of the Superior National Forest, Minnesota.
+The agency seeks capability statements and questionnaire responses for four project areas totaling approximately 2,103 acres and 16,790 MBF of timber.
+Responses are due by June 1, 2026, at 08:00 A.M.
+PDT.

 Scope of Work